Skip to content

 Using with Schemathesis

-Schemathesis is a powerful property-based testing tool for APIs.
-TraceCov can automatically track all API calls made during Schemathesis test runs:
+Schemathesis is a property-based testing tool for APIs.
+TraceCov can track all API calls made during Schemathesis test runs:

 Step 1: Create a Python file (e.g. hooks.py)